Rapid groundwater depletion threatens Pakistan food security - officials

-PAKPATTAN, Pakistan (Thomson Reuters Foundation) - Until recently, Ghulam Mustafa made a living growing sugarcane, rice, barley and wheat on his 10-acre farm in Punjab province.
+PAKPATTAN, Pakistan, June 10 (Thomson Reuters Foundation) - U ntil recently, Ghulam Mustafa made a living growing sugarcane, rice, barley and wheat on his 10-acre farm in Punjab province.

 But these days he is struggling.
 The water available in wells in the area is dwindling, and the cost of pumping it to his crops is rising.
 Like many other farmers in the area, Mustafa, 51, now plans to cultivate only half his land and leave the rest for his livestock.